In addition to its recently introduced Neo Card, a cash back credit card, Neo Financial also offers a high-interest savings account.

 Is Neo Money (formerly Neo Savings) Safe?

-Your Neo Money Account is held at Concentra Bank, which is a Schedule I bank with more than $36 billion in assets under administration.
+Your Neo Money Account is held at Concentra Bank, a Schedule I bank with more than $36 billion in assets under administration.

 Neo Money vs. EQ Bank Savings